Rhinoplasty vs. Septoplasty: Explaining the Difference

 To understand Septoplasty, you must first understand a little more about the anatomy of your nose.
 Your nose’s left and right nasal passages are separated by a piece of cartilage known as the septum, which provides support from your forehead to the tip of your nose.
 By way of injury and even normal development, the septum can become crooked and cause a nasal obstruction.
 This is when Septoplasty Surgery is useful, to correct the problem.
 Unlike Rhinoplasty, which is used to correct appearance and other obstructions to the nasal passages, Septoplasty is specifically surgery to adjust the septum.
 Click here to learn more about the procedure of Septoplasty Surgery from Dr. Michel Siegel, MD.

-Contact us to learn more about facial plastic surgery in Houston, or to schedule your free consultation appointment.
+Contact us to learn more about facial plastic surgery in Houston, or to schedule your consultation appointment.